Axia-Tech/AXIA-wiki/docs/maintain/maintain-AXIA-parameters.md

 ### Periods of common actions and attributes

-_NOTE: AXIA generally runs at &frac14;th the speed of AXIALunar, except in the time slot duration itself.
-See [AXIALunar Parameters](../general/axialunar/axialunar-parameters) for more details on how AXIA's parameters differ from AXIALunar's._

 - Slot: 6 seconds \*(generally one block per slot, although see note below)
 - Epoch: 4 hours (2_400 slots x 6 seconds)